-★Ladies, please bring your own T-shirts and short pants that you will be wearing under the Kendo-gi (Kendo clothing).
+★Ladies, please bring your own T-shirt and short pants that you will be wearing under the Kendo-gi (wear).

 ★Bring a bottle of water or sport drink.

 The teacher was very enthusiastic and knowledgeable.
 First he taught a bit of japan history and a bit of kendo history.
 Then we learned how to do 3 basic strikes with proper form.
 We practiced in pairs and everyone could do a 1v1 match at the end.